Primitive geodesic lengths and (almost) arithmetic progressions: Arithmetic progressions are non-generic

-\begin{proof}[Proof of \textbf{Claim}] To verify the {\bf Claim}, we proceed via contradiction.
-Let $L$ denote the $g_0$--length of the $g_0$--geodesic in the given free homotopy class.
-For each $n\in \N$, we have that there are at least $n$ primitive $g_n$--geodesics whose $g_n$ length is no larger than the $g_n$--length of the $g_n$--geodesic in the given free homotopy class.
-On the other hand, from properties (3) and (4), we know that the $g_n$--length of the $g_n$--geodesic in the given free homotopy class is no longer than $L$ (each successive $g_i$ can only shorten the length of minimal representatives).
-Property (3) and (5) ensures that these $g_n$--geodesics are also $g_\infty$--geodesics.
+\begin{proof}[Proof of \textbf{Claim}] We proceed by contradiction.
+Note that, in our sequence of metrics $g_n$, properties (3) and (4) ensure that the length of the $g_n$-geodesic in the given homotopy class can only {\it decrease} as $n$ goes to infinity.
+Let $L$ denote the length of the $g_0$-geodesic in the homotopy class.
+If the claim fails, then for each $k$, we can find a corresponding metric in our sequence, in which there are at least $k$ geodesics of length shorter than the geodesic in our given homotopy class -- and hence shorter than $L$.
 This implies that for the $g_\infty$--metric on $M$, we have infinitely many geometrically distinct primitive geodesics whose lengths are uniformly bounded above by $L$.
-However, this is in direct conflict with the fact that $\Cal{L}_p(M, g_\infty)$ is a discrete multiset in $\R$ (since $g_\infty$ has strictly negative curvature).
-Having derived a contradiction, we can conclude the validity of the {\bf Claim}. \end{proof}
+On the other hand, property (5) implies that $g_\infty$ has strictly negative curvature, so $\Cal{L}_p(M, g_\infty)$ must be a discrete multiset in $\R$.
+This contradiction establishes the {\bf Claim}. \end{proof}

-So to complete the proof, we are left with constructing the sequence of metrics postulated in the {\bf Assertion}.